-At March 31, 2014, \$392.3 million of our borrowings were on a variable rate basis at various interest rates tied to one-month LIBOR.
+At March 31, 2015, \$475.1 million of our borrowings were on a variable rate basis at various interest rates tied to one-month LIBOR.
 Our equipment leases are generally structured at fixed rental rates for specified terms.
 Increases in interest rates could narrow or result in a negative spread, between the rental revenue we realize under our leases and the interest rate that we pay under our borrowings.
 We periodically enter into interest rate derivative instruments to mitigate our exposure to interest rate risk and not to speculate or trade in these derivative products.
 We currently have no interest rate swap agreements in place.

 We record derivative instruments at fair value as either an asset or liability.
-We use derivative instruments (primarily interest rate swaps) to manage the risk of interest rate fluctuation.
-Hedge accounting is only applied where specific criteria have been met and it is practicable to do so.
+We have used derivative instruments (primarily interest rate swaps) to manage the risk of interest rate fluctuation.
+While substantially all our derivative transactions are entered into for the purposes described above, hedge accounting is only applied where specific criteria have been met and it is practicable to do so.
 In order to apply hedge accounting, the transaction must be designated as a hedge and the hedge relationship must be highly effective.
 The hedging instrument's effectiveness is assessed utilizing regression analysis at the inception of the hedge and on at least a quarterly basis throughout its life.
 All of the transactions that we have designated as hedges are accounted for as cash flow hedges.
 The effective portion of the gain or loss on a derivative instrument designated as a cash flow hedge is reported as a component of other comprehensive income and is reclassified into earnings in the period during which the transaction being hedged affects earnings.
 The ineffective portion of these hedges flows through earnings in the current period.
-The hedge accounting for these derivative instrument arrangements (deceased) / increased net finance costs by (\$0.1 million) and \$0.4 million for the three months ended March 31, 2014 and March 31, 2013, respectively.
-This incremental cost for the swaps effective for hedge accounting was included in net finance costs for the respective periods.
-For further information see Note 6 to the unaudited consolidated financial statements.
+The hedge accounting for these derivative instrument arrangements decreased interest expense by zero and \$0.1 million for the three-month periods ended March 31, 2015 and 2014, respectively.
+This incremental cost (benefit) for the swaps effective for hedge accounting was included in interest expense for the respective periods.